Reviewing Trinity Capital (TRIN) and Its Peers

 25.4% of Trinity Capital shares are owned by institutional investors.
 Comparatively, 51.7% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-3.8% of Trinity Capital shares are owned by company insiders.
-Comparatively, 22.2% of shares of all “Holding & other investment offices” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+3.8% of Trinity Capital shares are owned by insiders.
+Comparatively, 20.0% of shares of all “Holding & other investment offices” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-This table compares Trinity Capital and its rivals top-line revenue, earnings per share and valuation.

-This is a summary of recent recommendations for Trinity Capital and its rivals, as reported by MarketBeat.
+This is a summary of current recommendations for Trinity Capital and its peers, as provided by MarketBeat.com.

 |Sell Ratings